finnvoor/PlaydateKit/README.md

 ## Status

-PlaydateKit aims to provide full coverage of the Playdate C API.
+PlaydateKit provides (almost) full coverage of the Playdate C API.
 PlaydateKit adds wrapper types for some values (Sprite, Bitmap, FileHandle, etc) that automatically manage the allocation/deallocation of resources.
 While I have attempted to closely follow the C API specifications, much of it is untested, so if you run into an unexpected issue or can't do something with the Swift API, please open an issue!

 Currently, the following sections of the API are implemented: